-No cases of trichinellosis were reported in humans in 2019.
+No cases of trichinellosis were reported in humans in 2020.

 All commercially slaughtered pigs and horses were tested for Trichinella, and none were positive.
 The NVI also recommend that all hunted wild boar are tested for Trichinella before consumption.
-In the health surveillance program for wild boar, which started in 2018, samples from 79 wild boar harvested through hunting were tested for Trichinella in 2019, none were positive.
+A health surveillance program for wild boar was started in 2018, and in 2020 samples from 197 wild boar harvested through hunting were tested for Trichinella, none were positive.